 Is pet vaccination really necessary?

-Annual vaccination visits are also a useful way for your vet to carry out a thorough examination of your pet, and for you to ask any questions and discuss any key worries or even slight concerns you may have.
+Annual vaccinations are also important because they give the vet an opportunity to carry out a thorough examination of your pet and for you to discuss any concerns you may have.

 When does my pet need to be vaccinated?